rebelwarrior/numenera/ninth_world.md

 #### Religion
 {:.subtitle.is-4.mt-4}
 Religion, like food, is a decidedly local affair, though there is a widespread Church-like organization in Steadfast in the form of __the Amber Papacy__, they operate mostly secularly.
 The Amber Papacy, also called The Order of Truth, and their __Aeon Priests__ are the most trusted experts on numenera.
-Additionally the Amber Papacy promotes literacy and controls all scribes (which are used for written contracts) which give it a lot of knowledge and therefore power.
+Additionally, the Amber Papacy promotes literacy and controls all scribes (used for almost all written contracts) which give it a lot of knowledge and therefore power.

-> _"May the spirits of the ancients bless this endeavor."_ – Common Aeon Priest blessing.
+> _"May the spirits of the ancients bless this endeavor."_ – Aeon Priest blessing.

 #### Music
 {:.subtitle.is-4.mt-4}